Instrument/cyclops/docs/instructions_aftereffects.md

 The Cyclops script will save your export settings when the AfterEffects project is saved, so you will only need to configure the list of properties once and they will be there any time you open the project.

-Once your composition and code are set up to use this motion data you will be able to make changes in AfterEffects and simply over-write the old curve data without changing any code.
+Once your composition and code are set up to use this motion data you will be able to make changes in AfterEffects and simply overwrite the old curve data without changing any code.